fleschutz/PowerShell/Docs/cd-up2.md

 ## cd-up2.ps1 - Sets the working directory to two directory levels up

-This script changes the working directory to two directory level up.
+This PowerShell script changes the working directory to two directory level up.

 ## Parameters
 ```powershell